alpozcan/stox/README.md

                         6.
   --lookfwd LOOKFWD     The number of periods into the future to predict at.
                         Default: 1.
+  --startyear STARTYEAR
+                        Only use samples newer than the start of the year given.
+Can be used for reducing the dataset size where there are memory/time constraints.
+Default: 1970.
   --resample RESAMPLE   Period size. 'no' to turn off resampling, or any
                         pandas-format resampling specification.
 Default is
                         weekly resampling on the current workday